Windows 8 RT

 • NVIDIA Tegra 3/4 integrated GPUs

-• Qualcomm Adreno GPUs (OEM‑dependent)
+• Qualcomm Adreno GPUs (device‑dependent)

-• ARM Mali GPUs (OEM‑dependent)
+• ARM Mali GPUs (device‑dependent)

 Sound

-Windows RT supported ARM‑based audio chipsets with full multimedia playback, VoIP support, and integrated tablet audio hardware.
+Windows RT supported ARM‑based audio chipsets with full multimedia playback, VoIP support, and

 Input Devices